On the Miyaoka-Yau inequality for manifolds with nef anti-canonical line bundle: Introduction

 \begin{thm} Assume $-K_X$ is nef and big.
 If $\d(-K_X)>1$, The holomorphic tangent bundle $T_X$ and its canonical extenstion sheaf is slope semistable in the sense of Mumford-Takemoto. \end{thm}

 \begin{ackn} The author thanks Professor S.~Boucksom for his pointing out in the first version of our manuscript that Theorem A more directly follows from \cite{Zhang21}, Theorem 2.3.
+He also thanks Professor M.~Iwai for the fruitful discussion about the equality condition in Theorem \ref{Theorem A}.
 I am also grateful to Peofessor K.~Zhang for his kind and helpful comments. \end{ackn}